DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 It is extremely unlikely that legal protections on genomic data will be available before the open market dictates the trajectory.

 Will there even be a need for medical espionage when Illunima, Google, BGI, etc. start offering free genome sequencing?
-Will it be good or bad once every child gets genome sequncing along with their birth certificate?
+Will it be good or bad once every child gets genome sequencing along with their birth certificate?
-Predicting the balance of world order is folly, but as they say "history repeats iteslef".
+Predicting the balance of world order is folly, but as they say "history repeats itslef".
-We can detach from our virtual identities; online presence, daily routines, but we cannot detach from our genetic identidy.
+We can detach from our virtual identities; online presence, daily routines, but we cannot detach from our genetic identity.
 Unlike fingerprinting, or retinal scan, are we prepared to provide a biometric identity with so much information?

 # Ransomware